-According to federal filings, MEA dues can be as high as $445 per year, plus $200 in National Education Association (NEA) dues and your local association dues.
+According to federal filings, MEA dues can be as high as $461 per year, plus $200 in National Education Association (NEA) dues and your local association dues.
 The average member paid $312 in dues and fees in 2022.

 Yes.
 The MEA has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.

 In exchange for the monopoly on this particular service, the MEA is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.